SankalpDoC/LF-Building-a-RISC-V-CPU-Core/README.md

 If this peaks your interest, and you wanna take this up a notch...
-These ideas might help:
+Then you may wanna:
   - Try the tutorials in [Makerchip](https://makerchip.com).
   - Learn more about [TL-Verilog](https://redwoodeda.com/tl-verilog).
   - Explore the [RISC-V](https://riscv.org) ecosystem.